If I told you that for less than $100 dollars, you could:

 Are Ashley Black‘s FasciaBlaster Techniques Too Transformative?

 Ashley Black’s TED presentation shares ideas on fascia tissue regeneration, , and for one reason or another, maybe an oversight or perhaps deliberately, this TED Talk was left off the list that made the TED website roster.

 Having independently verified the truth behind the research shared by Ashley Black and watching the people I love use her techniques consistently followed by literal transformation, we made a TEDtable decision last week to share this video.
 We asked ourselves two simple questions that we believed TED (Technology.
 Engineering.
 Design.) would ask before sharing Ashley Black’s presentation:

 The answer was: YES.

 Would this information possibly create a better future for the individual and/or society collectively?

 Watch and Share this transformative TED Talk “How Cellulite Saved My Life” from Fascia Expert and Best-Selling Author Ashley Black.

-William TimmonsAuthor of Ashley Black’s Ted Talk Will Transform Your Beliefs on Tissue Regeneration, Pain, Cellulite, and Other Medical Mysteries… If You Could Only Watch It
+William TimmonsAuthor of Ashley Black’s Ted Talk Will Transform Your Beliefs on Tissue Regeneration, Pain, Cellulite transformation, and Other Medical Mysteries of chronic pain… If You Could Only Watch It

 This content was originally shared by First Coast Health Source, Northeast Florida’s original and most widely distributed consumer health magazine.